-Héroux-Devtek specializes in the design, development, manufacture, repair and overhaul of landing gear systems and components for the Aerospace market - See subheading Discontinued Operations above.
+Héroux-Devtek specializes in the design, development, manufacture, repair and overhaul of landing gear and hydraulic systems and components for the Aerospace market - See subheading Discontinued Operations above.

-The Corporation is one of the largest landing gear companies in the world, supplying both the commercial and military sectors of the Aerospace market with new landing gear systems and components as well as aftermarket products and services (including spare parts and repair and overhaul services).
+The Corporation is one of the largest landing gear companies in the world, supplying both the commercial and military sectors of the Aerospace market with new landing gear and hydraulic systems and components as well as aftermarket products and services (including spare parts and repair and overhaul services).
+Following the acquisition of APPH, the Corporation covers Europe and North American markets.
 In the commercial sector, the Corporation is active in the large commercial and business jet, regional aircraft and helicopter markets.
-On the military side, the Corporation provides parts and services for all major military aircraft, mainly in the U.S. As such, a significant portion of the Corporation's sales are made to a limited number of customers mainly located in the U.S. and Canada.
+On the military side, the Corporation provides systems, parts and services for military aircraft mainly in both the U.S. and in Europe following the acquisition of APPH.
+As such, a significant portion of the Corporation's sales are made to a limited number of customers located in Europe, the U.S. and Canada.

 The Corporation also operates a facility in Toronto (Magtron), which manufactures electronic enclosures, heat exchangers and cabinets for airborne radar, electro-optic systems and aircraft controls.
 This facility provides competencies in vacuum and dip brazing metal joining technologies and became Canada's first facility to be Nadcap certified in aluminum vacuum brazing.
+It also operates a facility in Bolton, U.K., which manufactures fluid filter products.